 2. Keep Meals Simple

 I know it’s fun to try new recipes and make elaborate meals, but when things get busy you need to get real with yourself.
 Instead of looking for new recipes or fancy meal ideas, it is important that you keep meals as simple as possible and focus on eating whole foods – that’s it.
-It may not be the best of your life, but it’s also not the last meal of you life.
+It may not be the best of your life, but it’s also not the last meal of your life.
 Not every meal is going to light off fireworks in your mouth, sometimes you just need to eat what will fuels your body, even if it’s boring.
-Stick to the basics; hard boiled eggs + carrots + almonds, tuna + salad + dressing, or frozen veggies + chicken, and if that doesn’t cut it for you, sheet pan meals are a great way to ensure you can make something healthy (without too much fuss) so you can eat well even when your schedule is tight.
+Stick to the basics; hard-boiled eggs + carrots + almonds, tuna + salad + dressing, or frozen veggies + chicken, and if that doesn’t cut it for you, sheet pan meals are a great way to ensure you can make something healthy (without too much fuss) so you can eat well even when your schedule is tight.

 3. Enjoy No-Cook Meals

 Believe it or not, having a dinner composed of simple snack foods can still be considered a healthy meal, especially when chosen with care.
 There are plenty of things that you can buy in the grocery store that require absolutely no cooking at all which can help you pull together a meal in minutes; hummus, cheese, smoked salmon, olives, canned beans, prosciutto, tuna, fruits, veggies, etc… There is no need to over-complicated things, by simply pairing whole foods together you can easily create a delicious and well-balanced meal.
 So, instead of stressing over how “Instagram worthy” your meal is, just focus on reaching for whole food and, if no-cook meals is the way you need to do it, that’s absolutely fine.

 4. Freeze Meals Ahead